What's New?

 meant that they were unable to authenticate with corporate proxy servers.

-- Added Web Update Wizard clipbook / syntax
+Software Update Wizard clipbook / syntax

-definitions for popular Textpad (shareware) and PSPad (freeware) text editors.
+PSPad (freeware) text editors.
 Tip:

 PSPad uses IDE-type code completion / boilerplates more effectively for the

-Web Update Wizard:
+Software Update Wizard:

 must now be located in your application's folder in order for the Web Update